aviikc/aviikc/06_blender/python_for_blender.md

                 for z in range (0, 5):
                     bpy.ops.mesh.primitive_cube_add(size=.3, location=(x,y,z))

-4. Random objects on lattice
+4. Random objects on a lattice.

     Lets again randomize.
 We will randomize mesh types being created based on a random number being generated.